fcontrepois/finops-toolkit/README.md

-# FinOps Toolkit: AWS Cost and Usage
+# FinOps Toolkit: AWS Cost and Usage (and Forecasting)

-Welcome to the **FinOps Toolkit**—the only toolkit that helps you understand your AWS bill without the need for a PhD in hieroglyphics, a stiff drink, or a séance.
-This repository contains scripts to explore, analyse, and (hopefully) enjoy your AWS Cost and Usage data (for now), all from the comfort of your terminal.
+Welcome to the **FinOps Toolkit**—the only toolkit that helps you understand, predict, and perhaps even laugh at your AWS bill, all without the need for a PhD in hieroglyphics, a stiff drink, or a séance.
+This repository contains scripts to explore, analyse, and forecast your AWS Cost and Usage data (for now), all from the comfort of your terminal.

 ## What Is This?

-A growing collection of Python scripts that use the AWS CLI to pull cost and usage data from your AWS account.
-The toolkit is designed to help you slice and dice your cloud spend by service, account, or tag, with enough flexibility to satisfy even the most demanding bean counter.
+A growing collection of Python scripts that use the AWS CLI to pull cost and usage data from your AWS account, then help you slice, dice, and even forecast your cloud spend by service, account, or tag.
+The toolkit is designed for those who want more rigour than a homebrew spreadsheet, but more flexibility than a SaaS “solution” that thinks customisation means changing the logo.

-Unlike cobbling together your own scripts in the dead of night, or surrendering to the tyranny of yet another SaaS tool, the FinOps Toolkit aims for the happy middle ground: standardised, collaborative, and open, yet infinitely adaptable.

 ## Features

 - **Flexible granularity:** Choose between hourly, daily, or monthly data.
-(Because sometimes you want to know exactly when your budget went up in smoke.)
+Sometimes you need to know exactly when your budget went up in smoke.
 - **Custom intervals:** Report by day, week, month, quarter, semester, or year.
-Or just pick “today” if you like living on the edge.
+Or just pick “today” if you like living dangerously.
 - **Group by:** Service, linked account, or tag.
 Group therapy for your cloud costs.
+- **Forecasting:** Predict your future AWS costs using three forecasting methods—Simple Moving Average, Exponential Smoothing, and Facebook Prophet.
+Peer into the financial abyss with style.
-- **Output formats:** CSV or JSON, always delivered to standard out, so you can redirect, pipe, or just stare at the numbers in awe.
+- **Output formats:** CSV or JSON, always delivered to standard out, so you can redirect, pipe, or simply stare at the numbers in awe.
-- **Extensible:** New scripts will be added over time, working together to make FinOps implementation more standardised than DIY, yet far more flexible than any boxed-in tool.
+- **Extensible:** New scripts will be added over time, working together to make FinOps more standardised than DIY, yet far more flexible than any boxed-in tool.
 - **No nonsense:** No web dashboards, no vendor lock-in, and absolutely no blockchain.

 ## Quickstart